 Everyone in a family is affected when someone dies.
 Dealing with the death of someone close is hard at any age.
 Children and teenagers grieve for the loss too, though they often express it differently.

 It’s hard to watch a child struggle with the pain of loss, especially when you are grieving yourself.
-We often just long to make it better for them.
-But we can’t fix grief, or protect children from it.
-There are things you can do to make a difference – things that help them feel supported and understood – to help them cope.
+We often just long to make it better for them, but ultimately we can’t fix grief or protect children from it.
+However, there are things you can do to make a difference – things that help them feel supported and understood – to help them cope.
 The choice of whether to attend the funeral or not should be left up to the child.

 Visit the children & grieving section of the website for more information on this topic.